purescript/psc-package/README.md

 `psc-package` is an executable which helps manage PureScript dependencies via Git.
 It can be used directly, but it is also designed to be used by external tools.

+## Design Goals

+- `psc-package` should enable simple package management without the need to run Node (compare with Bower).
+- `psc-package` should enable reproducible builds, at least as far as reproducing PureScript dependencies.
+- `psc-package` should have a good out-of-the-box user experience (compare with Stack in Haskell), while still supporting custom package sets for advanced use cases.
+- `psc-package` should only depend on tools which are available on all systems (for example, the Git client)

 ## Concepts

 ### Package Sets